Add and remove #region blocks

 Right in the editor, you can quickly surround the current selection with region.
 JetBrains Rider will add the

 #endregion directives and set the caret in the position where you can type the region name.

 You can also move regions in different ways using the Move code element feature:

 You can move the

 #endregiondirectives up and down so that the region includes the neighbouring elements, or so that the elements are left out of the region.
-To do so, set the caret on the directive that you want to move, press Ctrl+Shift+Alt, and then use the up and down arrow keys.
+To do so, set the caret at the directive that you want to move, press Ctrl+Shift+Alt, and then use the up and down arrow keys.